NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/overview_cfd.md

 ### Mainland China server

 This section allows you to enable the use of https://files.nordicsemi.cn/ for installing and updating nRF Connect for Desktop and its apps.
-This server has a better connection in the People&apos;s Republic of China.
+This server has a better connection in the People's Republic of China.

 ### Usage statistics